mosteo/gnat-gpl-bugs/README.md

-# GNAT GPL 2017 bugs
+# GNAT GPL bugs

-Test cases for various bugs in the latest GNAT GPL edition, to check their fixing on successive editions.
+Test cases for various bugs in the latest GNAT GPL/Community edition.

 Files in `src` folder are stand-alone open bug reproducers.